victorien-provenzano/ubuntu-rails-postgres-graphql/readme.md

 rbenv rehash
 ```

-Once you have done this, running `ruby -v` should return the new version you have installed!
+Note: once you have done this, running `ruby -v` should return the new version you have installed!

 - Step 5: Change the version of ruby in your Gemfile
 ```